morepath/morepath/doc/index.rst

   hyperlinks and Morepath actually *knows* about them.
 See :doc:`paths_and_linking`.

 * Views are simple functions.
-Generic views are just views too.
+All views are generic.
 See :doc:`views`.

 * It has all the tools to develop REST web services in the box.
 See :doc:`rest`.